bitcraze/crazyflie-lib-python/docs/installation/install.md

 This will run the lint checkers defined in `.pre-commit-config-yaml` on your proposed changes.

-### Testing with Docker and Toolbelt
+### Testing with the Toolbelt

 For information and installation of the [toolbelt](https://github.com/bitcraze/toolbelt):

 * Check to see if you pass tests: `tb test`
 * Check to see if you pass style guidelines: `tb verify`

-**Note**: Docker and the toolbelt is an optional way of running tests and reduces the work needed to maintain your Python environment.
+**Note**: The toolbelt is an optional way of running tests and reduces the work needed to maintain your Python environment.